WHAT IS A VASECTOMY?

 Lastly, it is important to note vasectomy is a permanent method of birth control.
 This may be a plus or a minus based on your own situation.
 You should not have a vasectomy if you may want to father children in the future.
 While it is possible to have a vasectomy reversed, this is more complex and costly.
 Also, reversing or “undoing” a vasectomy does not always result in pregnancy.
 So it is important to think through all your choices carefully before deciding to have a vasectomy.

 Some insurance plans cover the cost and some do not so please check with your insurance company to confirm.
-The cost without insurance, which includes one (1) post-vasectomy semen analysis, is $1,100.

 In addition, IUI has a comprehensive lab and sperm bank (cryopreservation) so we are able to perform the post-vasectomy semen analysis on-site.
 If you’d like to consider freezing and storing a sample, please ask your IUI urologist.
 And finally, if you’ve already received a vasectomy and you’ve decided to have it reversed, please request a consult with Dr John Greer (IUI urologist with a Fellowship in Infertility).